-However, many healthcare specialists advice against limiting calories much less than 1,200 as they believe you simply won’t be getting enough of the valuable nutrients that exist in food, and that your body requires on a daily basis for healthy living, and functionality.
+However, many healthcare specialist's advice against limiting calories much less than 1,200 as they believe you simply won’t be getting enough of the valuable nutrients that exist in food, and that your body requires daily for healthy living, and functionality.

 Does it work for weight loss?

 Anyone going on the Cabbage Soup Diet is basically going on a fast.

 In other words, there is no secret component to cabbage that makes it a ‘wonder veg’ in the fight against weight gain.